-Devices and Microsoft Teams
+1:1 Devices and Microsoft Teams

-Students at the Ursuline are able to participate in our forward thinking 1:1 device scheme that provides an engaging way for students to learn.
-Through the use of their own school tablet device and the Microsoft Teams VLE, students can take advantage of a wide range of learning opportunities both in school and at home.
+Students at the Ursuline can participate in our forward thinking 1:1 device scheme that provides an engaging way for students to learn.
+Using their own school device and the Microsoft Teams VLE, students can take advantage of a wide range of learning opportunities both in school and at home.